Ralph McTell: About Time

-2015 saw little sign of "slowing things down", as McTell played more than 30 solo shows over the year.
+In 2015, McTell played more than 30 solo shows over the year.
 Towards the end of the year, McTell started a recording project with one of his earliest performing partners, Wizz Jones.
 The resulting CD was released in June 2016 with the appropriate title About Time.
 McTell's fifty years as a recording artist was marked by Martin Guitars with a 'signature' Ralph McTell guitar, built to McTell's specification and marketed as the Martin RM50.

 McTell played a special show at the Royal Albert Hall in May 2016.
 Billed as a 'Loyal Command Performance', the setlist was voted for by McTell's fans, and McTell performed the 20 songs that received the most votes.
 Summer highlights included McTell's first appearance at the Glastonbury Festival and a return to Fairport's Cropredy Convention.
 In the autumn McTell undertook an extensive tour of the United Kingdom and Ireland.
 The sixth and final CD of McTell's Songs for Six Strings boxed set was released during the tour.

+Recent work

 During 2017, McTell and Jones toured their About Time album, which was so well received that they recorded and issued a follow-up album, About Time Too.
-Ahead of his solo autumn tour, McTell invited applicants to submit recordings of original music, from which McTell would select performers to open for him in an ‘open mic’ format at the shows.
+Ahead of his solo autumn tour, McTell invited applicants to submit recordings of original music, from which McTell would select performers to open for him in an 'open mic' format at the shows.
 McTell then chose one act to open his London Palladium concert in October.

-Since 2014, McTell had played an annual benefit concert for the UK homeless charity, Crisis at Christmas, and in 2017 McTell invited The Crisis Choir to sing Streets of London with him at his Palladium concert.
+Since 2014, McTell had played an annual benefit concert for the UK homeless charity, Crisis at Christmas, and in 2017 McTell invited The Crisis Choir to sing "Streets of London" with him at his Palladium concert.
 McTell also recorded his song with The Crisis Choir and guest vocalist Annie Lennox, for release in the lead up to Christmas.
-The song charted at No.94 in the Official Singles Chart (for downloads, CDs and streams), and at No. 1 in the Official Physical Singles Chart (for CD sales).
+The song charted at No. 94 in the UK singles chart (for downloads, CDs and streams), and at No. 1 in the Official Physical Singles Chart (for CD sales).